labgrid-project/labgrid/doc/configuration.rst

     the user that a console can be activated by pressing enter.
   - post_login_settle_time (int): optional, seconds of silence after logging in before check for a prompt.
-Useful when the console is interleaved with boot output which may interrupt prompt detection
+Useful when the console is interleaved with boot output which may interrupt prompt detection.

 .. _conf-sshdriver: